Understanding the Premium on Grayscale Products like GBTC, ETHE, ETCG, LTCN, BCHG, etc

 When the market price is higher than the NAV, the difference is called a “premium.”
 Thus, NAV + premium = market price.

-Here are two rules to consider:
+Here are two rules to consider with the above in mind:

 Further, one can think of the premiums as indicators of crypto sentiment and even the direction of the market, where the basic rule is this: